decent-labs/wheres-my-wallet/README.md

 - Make better tests
 - Refactor so that user can set an environment variable for the "number of concurrent word replacements" (eg. 1, 2, 3, 4...)
   - This has been really hard for me to figure out.
 I think some kind of recursive call, but the callback-style of the code is making it difficult
+- Figure out how to make the progress counters not reset to 0 when an entire "pass" is finished
+  - That is, when the single-replacement pass is done, the single-replacement counters reset back to 0.
+Figure out how to stop doing that, so that if we re-run again, the single-pass doesn't run again.